Plan Your Visit

 Campus grounds consist of rolling hills, gravel roads for afternoon walks, areas to meditate or relax, decks overlooking the Blue Ridge Mountains, a labyrinth, two 6-ton quartz crystals, a pool (at Roberts Mountain Retreat) and a lake.
 Parking is available if you’re arriving by car.
 We suggest that you lock your valuables in your vehicle and park in the area designated for guests.
 Camping is not permitted.

-Typically 5-days/6-nights, these residential retreats begin on Saturday and conclude late Thursday evenings; however, we recommend that you stay until Friday morning.
-Predawn shuttle service is available for early departures but most guests leave Friday morning after breakfast.
+Typically 5-days/6-nights, these residential retreats begin on Saturday and conclude on Friday, Shuttle service begins early Friday morning.
 We ask that all guests plan to leave no later than noon so that we may prepare the rooms for incoming guests.

-Typically 2-day/2-nights our weekend retreats usually conclude at 2 p.m. on Sunday.
+Typically 2-day/2-nights our weekend retreats usually conclude on Monday.

 Lost & Found